sourabh123456/EntityFrameWork/README.md

 1. Lazy loading With Proxies
 2. Lazy loading Without Proxies.

-Nuget Package Needed : EntityFrameworkCore.Proxies
+**Nuget Package Needed : EntityFrameworkCore.Proxies**

-   Entity Framework Core will by default enable lazy loading for the navigation properties those are marked as virtual.
+  **Note Important :** Entity Framework Core will by default enable lazy loading for the navigation properties those are marked as virtual.